Automatic Speech Recognition C++ Sample¶

 static - The first utterance in the input file is scanned for dynamic range.
 The scale factor (floating point scalar multiplier) required to scale the maximum input value of the first utterance to 16384 (15 bits) is used for all subsequent inputs.
 The neural network is quantized to accommodate the scaled input dynamic range.

-dynamic - The user may specify a scale factor via the
+user-defined - The user may specify a scale factor via the

 -sfflag that will be used for static quantization.